huggingface/blog/deploy-tfserving-kubernetes.md

   manage Kubernetes clusters locally or a serverless solution like [<u>Elastic Kubernetes Service (EKS)</u>](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

-You might be wondering why to use an explicit setup like this in the age of [<u>Sagemaker,</u>](https://aws.amazon.com/sagemaker/) [<u>Vertex AI</u>](https://cloud.google.com/vertex-ai) that provides ML deployment-specific features right off the bat.
+You might be wondering why use an explicit setup like this in the age of [<u>Sagemaker,</u>](https://aws.amazon.com/sagemaker/) [<u>Vertex AI</u>](https://cloud.google.com/vertex-ai) that provides ML deployment-specific features right off the bat.
 It is fair to think about it.